-Considering the significance of non-functional requirements, it is imperative that these requirements are specified correctly, completely and without any ambiguity.
-These quality attributes need to be quantified in order to be measurable and testable for ensuring that the system address them without fail.
-The solution can meet the desired business goals or solve a business problem only if it meets the necessary functional as well non-functional requirements.
+Considering the significance of non-functional requirements, it is imperative that these requirements are specified correctly, completely, and without any ambiguity.
+These quality attributes need to be quantified in order to be measurable and testable for ensuring that the system addresses them without fail.
+The solution can meet the desired business goals or solve a business problem only if it meets the necessary functions as well non-functional requirements.

 More on BABOK and Business Analysis Techniques

-You can also take a test comprising CBAP exam questions based on latest pattern.
+You can also take a test comprising CBAP exam questions based on the latest pattern.

 Techcanvass is an Information Technology certifications training Organization for professionals.
 It offers internationally recognized certifications in the fields of Project Management and Business Analysis.
 It is a premier Authorized training partner of Project Management Institute (PMI), USA and a premier Endorsed Education Provider (EEP) of International Institute of Business Analysis (IIBA), Canada.